Spring has well and truly arrived! Have you seen any of the new season’s wild pollinators in your local patch yet?

 We also encourage you to keep the Wild Pollinators conversation going on social media outside official Count periods!

 In very exciting news, we are working with Atlas of Living Australia to develop a syndicated submission form that enables you to submit validated observations directly to ALA, the only publicly-available biodiversity database in Australia.
 We hope to have the form online before the next count and will keep you updated here.
+(UPDATE: Due to technical issues, this is a work in progress).

 Stay tuned for more updates and we look forward to hearing from you during the November Wild Pollinator Count, 13-20 November.
 It only takes 10 minutes!